hamishtodd1/CVR/README.md

 Yes!
 Actually it should work on the Vive already, just give me a poke on twitter (hamishtodd1) if it doesn't.
 I don't own any other position-tracked headsets, but if you work at Sony/Samsung/Lenovo/Acer/Dell/HP/wherever else, send me a headset and I should be able to get it working

 But no to all "Cardboard" headsets including Daydream and GearVR.
 In the history of this repo you will find a version compatible with daydream, but it was a nightmare to get the pointer working and it is not clear what payoff there is, apart from having a super-cheap thing available to people.
-Read my PhD thesis (ETA 09/2019) if you want to hear UI reasons too I guess!
+Read my PhD thesis (ETA 09/2019) if you want to hear UI reasons too!

 ## Will you have feature <x> from Coot?